ORNL-Fusion/kineticj/matlab/README.md

 # Notes on `kj_wave1d.m`
 This is a 1D, finite-difference, frequency-domain (FD-FD) solver for both vacuum and cold plasma problems.

+## Dependencies
+You will need the matlab folder within https://github.com/dlg0/dlg_utils repo added to your matlab path for the below to work.

 ## Run the tests
 Several test cases are implemented and run via ...
 ```